kippnorcal/seesaw/README.md

 ## Maintenance
 * Update SCHOOLYEAR_4DIGIT in `.env` file.
 This feeds into a column in the SeeSaw_Student_Activity_Weekly table.
 * If a new school opens and uses SeeSaw, confirm that that school's data flows into the Student Activity Report export in SeeSaw.
+* The connector can be turned off when school is out of session for the summer.